Alojzije Mišić: World War II

 Regarding the Jews, in the same circular, Mišič wrote that there should be "a caution towards them to the extreme" and "restraint".
-However, in order to save them from the persecution, Mišić issued instructions to the priests that they should issue the Jews a confirmation of conversion, without actually undertaking the process of conversion.
+However, to save them from the persecution, Mišić issued instructions to the priests that they should issue the Jews a confirmation of conversion without actually undertaking the process of conversion.

 Mišić sent two letters to Stepinac.
-During the summer of 1941, some Croatian volunteers were sent to the Estarn front.
+During the summer of 1941, some Croatian volunteers were sent to the Eastern Front.
 On 11 July 1942, Mišić asked Stepinac to secure Catholic chaplains for the departed soldiers.
-In his second letter to Stepinac, which is impossible to be dated, Mišić asked for help to protect the recent Serb converts who were taken to the concentration camps and ask for their release.
+In his second letter to Stepinac, which is impossible to date, Mišić asked for help to protect the recent Serb converts who were taken to the concentration camps and asked for their release.

-The relations between Mišić and the Franciscans deteriorated after the establishment of the NDH.
+The relations between Mišić and the Franciscans deteriorated after the NDH was established.
 Cardinal Eugène Tisserant said to the unofficial representative of the NDH in Rome that the Franciscans in Bosnia and Herzegovina acted "abominably".
-There were a number of accusations against the Herzegovinian Franciscans in Rome, coming from several directions – other Croatian Franciscan provinces, the Serb refugees, the Italian military and civil authorities, the bishops and the representatives of the Holy See in the NDH.
-The accusations included their involvement in the violent events during the war, their occupation with worldly affairs, and the disobedience of the Church authority and the Holy See.
+There were several accusations against the Herzegovinian Franciscans in Rome, coming from several directions – other Croatian Franciscan provinces, the Serb refugees, the Italian military and civil authorities, the bishops and the representatives of the Holy See in the NDH.
+The accusations included their involvement in the violent events during the war, their occupation with worldly affairs, and their disobedience of the Church authority and the Holy See.